 - The convergence and improved coordination of different social security schemes

-- Ministry of Health & Family Welfare (MoHFW).
-The programme advises the MoHFW on the implementation of Rashtriya Swasthya Bima Yojana (RSBY), a social health insurance scheme for India’s poor.
-A biometric chip card (RSBY smartcard) enables families enrolled in the scheme to easily identify themselves and receive cashless treatment in public and private hospitals.
+The main partner and executing agency is the Ministry of Health and Family Welfare (MoHFW).
+The programme advises MoHFW on the implementation of Rashtriya Swasthya Bima Yojana (RSBY), a social health insurance scheme for India’s poor.
+A biometric chip card (RSBY smartcard) enables families enrolled in the scheme to easily identify themselves and receive free treatment in public and private hospitals.

-- IGSSP also supports the MoHFW in the design and rolling out of a new National Health Protection Scheme (NHPS) which will replace RSBY.
-The number of beneficiaries is to be increased significantly, and the quality and range of health services for the poor is to be improved.
+The programme is supporting MoHFW in designing and launching a new National Health Protection Scheme (NHPS) to replace RSBY.
+The aim is to increase the number of eligible claimants substantially and improve the quality and scope of health services for the poor.

 Scaling-up of India’s national health insurance.
 RSBY has become one of the world’s largest health insurance schemes in terms of the number of beneficiaries.
 In March 2016, over 41 million poor households with approximately 125 million members were enrolled in the scheme.

 Better access to health care for the poor.
-RSBY has so far covered 11.8 million hospitalisations in more than 10,000 empanelled hospitals.
+RSBY has so far covered 11.8 million hospitalisations in more than 10,000 registered hospitals.